Read Time: 6 minutes

 With many enterprise companies trying to cut costs and become more efficient, multi-location marketers are often expected to do more with fewer resources.

 SOCi can help your multi-location marketing team!
-We’ve built an all-in-one platform for enterprise brands.

 SOCi Listings empowers enterprises to manage its GBPs and listings on other major directories.
 With SOCi Listings, you can ensure you have accurate business information across all locations, increasing your ability to rank in local SEO, thus getting more visibility and conversions.